wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_keypoolrefill.md

 ---
-title: bsv:keypoolrefill \[POST\] {disallowed}
+title: bsv:keypoolrefill  {disallowed} - Bitcoin SV
-description: Fills the keypool.Requires wallet passphrase to be set with walletpassphrase call ifwallet is encrypted.
+description: Example code for the bsv:keypoolrefill  {disallowed} json-rpc method. Сomplete guide on how to use bsv:keypoolrefill  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters